 Additive Manufacturing: What Makes It Better?

-Possibly the most commonly stated benefit of Additive Manufacturing is the freedom of design and innovative engineering.
+Possibly the most commonly stated benefit of Additive Manufacturing for Aerospace is the freedom of design and innovative engineering.
 But as the collaboration with 328 demonstrates, the comparative advantage of Additive Manufacturing is clear even for relatively standard and straightforward parts.
 328 presents Materialise with a design which is already certified for aeronautic applications, and cannot be altered beyond this stage without going through a re-certification process.
 Instead of the usual design improvements, 3D Printing here is used for its reliable, cost-efficient and timely production.

 For reliability and quality assurance, every production run has to be exactingly consistent and traceable.
 Materialise Streamics ensures a transparent software overview of the production process, while the Materialise Control Platform provides hardware control over laser-based machines and ensures highly nuanced fine-tuning of the printers’ settings.
 “Parts produced for the aerospace industry have to conform to very strict standards: and that’s where Materialise’s certified manufacturing comes in,” says Steffen.
 “Materialise holds certifications EN9100 and EASA.21G that qualify us to manufacture end-use parts for the aeronautics and aerospace industries, and that makes the Certified Additive Manufacturing process the perfect fit for 328.